 Area with a radius of 500km centered on Tsushima

 *Figure 4 (Map source: Tsushima Encyclopedia)

-Nagasaki Prefecture Tsushima Branch Office, 11 Edition
+Nagasaki Prefecture Tsushima Branch Office, 1999 edition

 ■ Reference site

-Tosu Junction is called the ``Kyushu Cross Highway," where the Kyushu Expressway, which runs north-south, and the Nagasaki-Oita Expressway, which crosses east-west, intersect in a cross shape.
+Tosu Junction is called the ``Kyushu Cross Highway,'' where the Kyushu Expressway runs north-south and the Nagasaki-Oita Expressway runs east-west.

-Japan Freight Railway Company (JR Freight) has decided to establish a new express train connecting Nagoya and Kyushu in March 2006.
-In addition to reducing the number of stops to shorten the required time, we will set a timetable that if shipped in the evening, it will arrive early the next morning and can be delivered to the shipper's factory in the morning.Capture the transportation demand of the Toyota Motor Group and parts companies that are strengthening their production system in Kyushu.
-Increase profitability by strengthening routes connecting areas where the automobile industry is concentrated.
+Japan Freight Railway (JR Freight) has decided to establish a new express train service connecting Nagoya and Kyushu by March 2006.
+In addition to reducing the number of stops and shortening the travel time, the company will also set up a schedule that allows shipments shipped in the evening to arrive early the next day and be delivered to the shipper's factory in the morning.
+The project will capture the transportation demand of the Toyota Motor Group and parts companies that are expanding their production systems in Kyushu.
+Increase profitability by strengthening routes connecting automobile industry clusters.

-Express delivery is a 20-car train that transports up to 500 tons.It is scheduled to depart from Nagoya Freight Station around 6 p.m., via the Tokaido, Sanyo, and Kagoshima Main Lines, and arrive at Tosu Freight Station in Saga Prefecture around 7 a.m.
-Currently, the Nagoya-Kyushu line, which makes two round trips a day, takes 1 to 2 hours, and some shippers say that it is "difficult to use".
-Limited to stations, the time required will be reduced to around 12 hours. --- (Nihon Keizai Shimbun, July 4, 2005)
+The train is scheduled to depart from Nagoya Freight Station around 6 p.m., via the Tokaido, Sanyo, and Kagoshima Main Lines, and arrive at Tosu Freight Station in Saga Prefecture around 7 a.m.
+Currently, the Nagoya-Kyushu line, which makes two round trips a day, takes 13 to 14 hours and some shippers have complained that it is difficult to use.
+Limited to stations, the travel time will be reduced to around 12 hours. --- (Nihon Keizai Shimbun, July 4, 2005)

-For details of the above contents, please see the industry items on the Saga Prefectural Office / official website.
-[Click here for the official website of Saga Prefectural Office]
+For details on the above contents, please see the industry section of the Saga Prefectural Office official website.
+[Click here for the Saga Prefectural Office official website]